B612-Asteroid-Institute/adam_home/README.md

 ## Installing ADAM SDK from source

 Installing `adamctl` from source, instead of Anaconda.
-Do this if you're developing the Python SDK.
+Do this if you're developing the ADAM SDK.

 ```bash
 # grab the source code